EliahuBen-Reuven/vsi-is/vsi_is_storage.md

 # Storage

-When you provision a virtual server, a 100 GB primary SAN boot volume is assigned to the virtual server by default.
+After you provision an {{site.data.keyword.vsi_is_full}} instance, a 100 GB block storage volume is automatically created as a primary boot volume and attached to the instance.
 {:shortdesc}

+The boot volume provides 3 IOPS/GB performance and exists within the virtual server instance lifecycle.
+When you delete the instance, the boot volume is also deleted.

-Portable storage and supplemental storage are not supported.
+Secondary block storage data volumes and portable storage are not supported.